OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 An Overview of OpenNebula
 ==========================

 OpenNebula offers a **simple but feature-rich and flexible solution** to build and manage enterprise clouds and virtualized data centers.
-This introductory guide gives an overview of OpenNebula and summarizes its main benefits for the different roles involved in a cloud computing setup.
+This introductory guide gives an overview of OpenNebula and summarizes its key features for the different roles involved in a cloud computing setup.

 Key Features
 =================================================